-#EndSARS: SERAP wants Commonwealth to sanction Nigeria over attacks on protesters
+#EndSARS: SERAP Wants Commonwealth To Sanction Nigeria Over Attacks On Protesters

 SERAP, therefore, urged the Commonwealth to:

-3. Urge Nigerian authorities to fully and adequately protect protesters from violent attacks by Nigeria police and security agents, and to ensure the safety of journalists and media workers observing, monitoring and recording protests;
+Urge Nigerian authorities to fully and adequately protect protesters from violent attacks by Nigeria police and security agents, and to ensure the safety of journalists and media workers observing, monitoring, and recording protests;

 Comments